cloud-gov/common-pipelines/README.md

 Reusable Concourse pipelines.
 Reference the pipeline for your app's language, `fly set-pipeline`, and you're done.

+## Index

+* `ci`: Concrete pipeline instances that use templates from this repository.
+* `container`: Template pipelines for containerized software.
+* `go`: Template pipeline for Go apps.
+Not currently in use.

 ## Usage

 See each pipeline folder for pipeline-specific details.
 The general instructions follow.